Solihull: 20th century

 In 1894, Solihull (including the parishes of Shirley, Baddesley Clinton, Barston, Lapworth, Balsall, Bushwood, Elmdon, Knowle, Nuthurst, Packwood and Tanworth-in-Arden) was made into the Solihull Rural District in the county of Warwickshire.
-In 1932, some of its rural areas were taken away when the RDC was succeeded by Solihull Urban District Council.
+In 1932, the rural district was abolished, with the built-up area forming the new Solihull Urban District Council while other parishes transferred to neighbouring rural districts.

 Solihull School continued to grow during that period.
 Arthur Tolkien, father of J. R. R. Tolkien (the author of The Lord of the Rings series of books) was a pupil there during the 1860s.
 J. R. R. Tolkien mentioned Solihull and Solihull School in some of his letters.
 J. R. R. Tolkien's son Michael went on to teach at Solihull School in the 1950s.
 During the early 20th century, the poet W. H. Auden grew up in Solihull, on Homer Road.
 In 1909, Cathleen Cartland founded one of the country's first non-denominational co-educational preparatory schools - Ruckleigh School - in Solihull, many decades before others followed.

 In common with most parts of the UK, Solihull and its borough was affected by the First World War.
-In 1914, the Army Remount Service, responsible for the nations war horses (specifically collecting horses and dispatching them to combat areas) was headquartered in what is now the Wilson Arms in Knowle.
+In 1914, the Army Remount Service, responsible for the nation's war horses (specifically collecting horses and dispatching them to combat areas) was headquartered in what is now the Wilson Arms in Knowle.
 The town and borough also provided a number of Auxiliary Hospitals.
 The village of Hockley Heath was bombed by a lost Zeppelin, L 62.

 In 1936, two Solihull farms were bought for the construction of a shadow factory to prepare for war.
 The purpose of the shadow factories were to be as secret as possible, often located in rural areas, to prevent enemy bombing.
-After the war in 1948, this factory became the home of the Land Rover car company.
+After the war in 1948, this factory became the Solihull plant, home of the Rover car company.